bitovi/academy/src/program-management-with-jira/4-ideas.md

 ### Writing up the Value and Value Confidence

-The `value` is how much value you think this initiative will produce after it's completed, per quarter.
+The `value` is how much value you think this initiative will produce after it’s completed, per quarter.
 The `value confidence` is how confident you are about achieving this.

 Perhaps you think a one-click-checkout will improve conversions 3%.
 How much revenue will that create per quarter?
 How confident are you that the idea will achieve that conversion improvement?